 How do you control dust on a construction site?

-OSHA-compliant dust control combines wet suppression (water and dust suppressants), local exhaust ventilation, enclosed equipment cabs with filtered air, HEPA-filtered vacuums, and proper housekeeping.
-Engineering controls take priority over respirators because they reduce exposure at the source rather than relying on correct respirator fit and use every time.
+OSHA-compliant dust control combines wet suppression (water and dust suppressants), local exhaust ventilation, enclosed equipment cabs with MERV-16 or better filtration, HEPA-filtered vacuums, and proper housekeeping.
+Engineering controls take priority over respirators under OSHA's hierarchy because they reduce exposure at the source rather than depending on correct respirator fit and use each shift.

 What are the OSHA requirements for silica dust?

-29 CFR 1926.1153 requires employers to limit silica exposure by following Table 1 controls or monitoring against the 50 μg/m³ PEL.
-Additional obligations include a written exposure control plan, a designated competent person, medical exams for workers wearing respirators 30+ days per year, worker training, and recordkeeping.
+29 CFR 1926.1153 requires employers to limit silica exposure by following Table 1 controls or monitoring against the PEL.
+Additional obligations include a written exposure control plan, a designated competent person, medical exams for workers wearing respirators 30 or more days per year, worker training, and recordkeeping.

 What is the workplace exposure limit for silica dust?

-The PEL is 50 μg/m³ as an 8-hour TWA, with an action level of 25 μg/m³ at which additional monitoring and protective obligations begin.
-Employers who correctly follow Table 1 are not subject to the PEL for covered tasks, because following those controls is considered sufficient protection.
+The Permissible Exposure Limit is 50 μg/m³ as an 8-hour TWA.
+An action level of 25 μg/m³ triggers additional monitoring and protective obligations.
+Employers who correctly follow Table 1 aren't subject to the PEL for covered tasks, because full implementation of those controls is considered sufficient protection.

 What is the new silica rule implemented in September 2017?

-29 CFR 1926.1153 was published in March 2016, with most requirements taking effect June 23, 2017.
+29 CFR 1926.1153 was finalized in early 2016, with construction enforcement beginning in 2017.
 It replaced outdated silica PELs with stricter limits and introduced Table 1 task-specific controls, written exposure control plans, medical surveillance, and worker training requirements.

 How often does OSHA require silica testing?

 Employers correctly following Table 1 are exempt from air monitoring.
-Those using alternative methods must monitor when exposure may reach the 25 μg/m³ action level — repeating every 6 months if below the PEL, every 3 months if above it.
+Those using alternative methods must monitor when exposure may reach the action level, repeating every 6 months if below the PEL and every 3 months if above it.
 Monitoring can stop after two consecutive readings below the action level taken at least 7 days apart.

 Is dust an OSHA violation?

-Dust itself is not automatically a violation, but allowing workers to be exposed above OSHA's PELs or failing to implement required controls is citable.
-OSHA can also cite employers under the General Duty Clause for uncontrolled dust hazards — including combustible dust — where no specific standard applies.
+Dust alone isn't automatically a violation.
+Allowing workers to be exposed above OSHA's PELs, or failing to implement required controls, is citable.
+OSHA can also cite employers under the General Duty Clause for uncontrolled dust hazards, including combustible dust, where no specific standard applies.